arnav-bhatia/fpl-analyzer/README.md

 **Advanced Analysis** - Comprehensive analysis of teams and players.

-*This project is a work-in-progress and aims to evolve into a comprehensive tool for FPL managers.*
+*This project is a work-in-progress.*